Indiana vs. Tennessee Tech Predictions & Picks - Women's NCAA Tournament First Round

 Indiana vs. Tennessee Tech Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest that pits the Indiana Hoosiers (27-3) against the Tennessee Tech Golden Eagles (23-9) at Assembly Hall is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 84-54 in favor of Indiana, who is heavily favored by our model.
-Tipoff is at 11:30 AM ET on March 18.
+Saturday's contest at Assembly Hall has the Indiana Hoosiers (27-3) matching up with the Tennessee Tech Golden Eagles (23-9) at 11:30 AM ET (on March 18).
+Our computer prediction projects a lopsided 84-54 win as our model heavily favors Indiana.

-The Hoosiers dropped their last matchup 79-75 against Ohio State on Saturday.
+The Hoosiers fell in their last game 79-75 against Ohio State on Saturday.

 Indiana vs. Tennessee Tech Game Info